JokkeeZ/Wallsh/README.md

     <h1>Wallsh</h1>
 </div>

-Wallsh is a cross-platform C# application for slideshow wallpapers.
+Wallsh is a cross-platform C# desktop application for slideshow wallpapers.
 Optionally downloads and sets wallpapers from different sources, such as wallhaven.cc and Bing image of the day.
 See currently supported sources [below](#supported-sources).

 > [!CAUTION]
-> Currently only tested in GNOME (Ubuntu 24.04) and Windows 11.
+> Currently only works with GNOME and Windows 10/11.
+>
+> **Tested with Ubuntu 24.04 (GNOME Shell 46.0) and Windows 11**

 # Supported sources
 - [wallhaven.cc](https://wallhaven.cc)